 If learning to read is like building a skyscraper, then kindergarten is the year to construct the most solid foundation possible.
 As part of that foundation, kindergartners will be working on the five pillars of kindergarten reading: understanding the relationship between sounds and words (phonetics), reading fluently, understanding what they read, expanding vocabulary, and building knowledge.

 Here is what your kindergartner will be learning this year

 All about the alphabet

-Kindergartners need to recognize all 26 lowercase and uppercase letters — as well as their sounds.
-Your child also needs to understand the five major vowels’ long sounds (the a in ape, or the e in feet) and short sounds (the a in apple, or the e in elephant).
+This year, your kindergartner will be expected to recognize all 26 lowercase and uppercase letters — as well as their sounds.
 They should be able to identify which letters are different in similar words (e.g. map, lap, tap).
 They should also know that spoken words represent a sequence of letters.

 Left to right, up to down, front to back